 - Blockchain: Blockchain is another popular technology that promises to upgrade businesses.
 It enables trust, provides transparency and lowers costs.

-- IoT: 63% of businesses are delivering new or updated services directly to customers thanks to their IoT capabilities.
+- IoT: according to a recent Forbes Insights survey, 63% of businesses are delivering new or updated services directly to customers thanks to their IoT capabilities.
 Nearly 64% of companies said IoT is very important to their business today, and 91% said that it’ll be even more important in the future.
 Why?
 Because it helps them gain greater insight into customer behavior and requirements, improve customer experience, and reduce costs.

 One thing is for certain: businesses must evolve or they will go extinct.
 Chances are that your company will be dead in 10 years if it fails to drive digital innovation.
 Therefore, if you want to stay relevant, you’ll need to reach your digital maturity.
 Even after you reach your digital maturity, there will be a constant need for innovation and quick response to change.
 Luckily, over time, agility will become an intrinsic part of your company’s operating model.